ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 2. BYOL (Bring Your Own License) from RackWare

-3. Setup and provision IBM Cloud VPC and VSI
+3. Set up and provision IBM Cloud VPC and VSI

 4. Connectivity between customer’s Data Center and IBM Cloud VPC